1Password/scim-examples/google-cloud-run/README.md

 1. Sign in to the Google Cloud console and activate Cloud Shell: <https://console.cloud.google.com?cloudshell=true>

-2. If you have not already set the PROJECT_ID and SA_EMAIL variables in this session and also have not set your SCIM bridge default region, please do so as described in Step 1.
+2. If you have not already set the PROJECT_ID and SA_EMAIL variables in this session and also have not set your SCIM bridge default region, please do so as described in [Step 1: Set up Google Cloud](../README.md#step-1-set-up-google-cloud).

 4. Redeploy your SCIM bridge using the latest version of the Cloud Run services YAML from this directory in our repository: